Uplogix/docs/control-center-user-guide/installation-and-configuration/introduction.md

 ## Flexible Reporting

-Robust and customizable reporting of event, alarm, and device statistics, network service level measurements and the operational status of your Uplogix local Managers across the enterprise
+Robust and customizable reporting of event, alarm, and device statistics, network service level measurements and the operational status of your Uplogix local Managers across the enterprise.

 ## Extensible Automation

-Simple interface for users to define custom actions for Uplogix Configuration Management & Recovery – Archives and stores configuration files for all managed devices and can quickly restore good working configuration file to a managed device via the Uplogix Local Manager
+Simple interface for users to define custom actions for Uplogix Configuration Management & Recovery – Archives and stores configuration files for all managed devices and can quickly restore good working configuration file to a managed device via the Uplogix Local Manager.

 ## Compliance Reporting

-Archives all session logs from Uplogix Local Managers and Control Center for auditing and compliance purposes
+Archives all session logs from Uplogix Local Managers and Control Center for auditing and compliance purposes.

 ## Persistent Connectivity